Blackbird Raum: 2012-2013: "False Weavers"

 In 2012, Blackbird Raum regrouped, replacing K.C. on washboard with Allen Degenerate and signing to Silver Sprocket Bicycle Club for the release of False Weavers in 2013.
-Recorded at John Vanderslice's Tiny Telephone studio, the album marked a change in sound, with psychedelic touches the band has attributed to their love of Chumbawamba and Crass.
+Recorded at John Vanderslice's Tiny Telephone Studios, the album marked a change in sound, with psychedelic touches the band has attributed to their love of Chumbawamba and Crass.
 Five months of touring in the US and Europe followed.

-2015-present: "Destroying," Mars's departure, and "NeverMind The Ballads"
+2015-2016: "Destroying," Mars's departure, and "NeverMind The Ballads"

 Following the release of False Weavers, the band teamed up with Dublin based folk band "Lankum" (then called Lynched) to create a new album "Destroying," released in 2015.
 The bands toured together before the release of the album.
 After the tour, the band announced the departure of Mars.
 Mars had been contributing to vocals and songwriting greatly, as well as playing the mandolin, musical saw and other instruments.
 After Mars left, the band took a short break before a short tour followed by the release of an EP titled "Nevermind The Ballads" in 2016.

+2023-present: "come into your power,"

+After a long break between releasing new music but a continued presence on social media, Blackbird Raum released "come into your power" on July 1, 2023.
+The new EP featured former band members and multiple cameos from groups, including Lyngfarer, Casey Mattson, Holy Locust, the Resonant Rogues and Mama' s Broke.
+This new EP has yet to be introduced with a formal tour, as the band's last public performance occurred March 5, 2016.